Home » Current

 Selena is a student at Harvard Medical School and is interested in learning more about the genetic predictors of cardiovascular disease.
 She is currently working on identifying genetic variants associated with the albumin/globulin ratio and their related clinical implications.
 In her free time, she loves to run, salsa, make jewelry, and spend time outdoors with friends and family.

-Roger Zou, BS (MGH Medical Resident)
+Roger Zou, MD, PhD (MGH Medical Resident)

 © Copyright 2021 Natarajan Lab | Designed and maintained by Pradeep Natarajan